Sparkle-Biswas/FirstPythonProject/README.md

 # 2) The second feature is that at the end of each game, display an Entry box object in the GAME PANEL Graphics
 #       window along with a label to prompt the user to enter their name.
 The player’s game statistics
 #       (name, number of rounds and final score) should be added to the scores.txt datafile.
 The initial
-#       file is provided with the Project 3 assignment on Blackboard and your program must support the file
+#       file is provided with the Project 3 assignment on Blackboard and your program must support the fi
-#       in that format.
-No changes to the format of the scores.txt datafile are allowed.
 # 3) The third feature we had to add was the high scores window.
 We modified the CONTROL PANEL Graphics window
 #       to include a new Rectangle labeled HIGH SCORES.
 A click on this control opens a new Graphics window that
 #       displays the top 7 scores from the scores.txt file in a “scrolling” animation.
 When the HIGH SCORES